 Having studied the relationship between emerging technologies and journalism, I bring to the classroom real-life experiences and knowledge from my research.
 I strive to communicate to students my energy and interest for learning.
 My work informs my teaching objectives, methods, style, and advising.
 After taking my classes, students learn a new body of knowledge, have a heightened interest in the role of technology in society, and are ready to engage critically in academic and media work.
 My overarching goal as an instructor is to foster student-instructor relationships, interactive learning approach, and hybrid technology-enhanced courses that will allow students to develop their professional skills, critical reflection on their profession, and lifelong autonomous learning motivation.

-I also advise and mentor graduate and undergraduate students.
-Each student who works with me work on different aspect of my ongoing research or with the MN research center.
+I also advise and mentor graduate and undergraduate students in areas of sociology of media and work, journalism studies (particularly platforms and innovation), and media management.
+I have worked with students on common research projects.
 I also coach them actively working on giving feedback at every step of the publication process to foster intellectual development.
 A big part of mentoring is to make sure mentees become independent.
-Two ways that I do that is by introducing them to resources that help them thrive without me and by fostering an environment where mentees learn from each others at different stages of the process.
+Two ways that I do that is by introducing them to resources that help them thrive without me and foster an environment where mentees learn from each others at different stages of the process.